 The Australian-American Fulbright Commission offers Scholarships to Australian citizens across all career stages.

 Click on the link below to access information for each category, including opportunities available, eligibility, timelines for applications, the selection process and how to apply.

 - Postgraduate Scholarships - For postgraduate students undertaking their Australian PhD to conduct research and/or study in the U.S.; or to support enrolment in a U.S. postgraduate program such as a Masters.
 Includes the prestigious Fulbright-Anne Wexler Scholarship in Public Policy.

-- Postdoctoral Scholarships - For researchers who have completed their PhD in the past two to three years (up to five years under extenuating circumstances) to undertake postdoctoral research in the U.S.
+- Postdoctoral Scholarships - For researchers who have completed their PhD within the past three years (up to five years under extenuating circumstances) to undertake postdoctoral research in the U.S.

 - Professional Scholarships - For mid-career professionals in the private, public and not-for-profit sectors to undertake training or research programs in the U.S. Also open to academics whose primary research has industry or professional links.

 - Senior Scholarships - For senior level academics (at Associate Professor or full Professor level) to undertake research at a U.S. institution.

 - Distinguished Chair in Agriculture and Life Sciences - Sponsored by Kansas State University - For Senior Level academics at the level of full Professor to work with Kansas State University faculty in priority research areas, leading to ongoing collaborative partnerships between the U.S. and Australia.
 A public lecture series forms part of this program.